-Examples of malpractice can include, but are not exclusive to the following:
+Examples of malpractice can include but are not limited to the following:

-- Operating outside the professional boundaries outlined in CIMSPA's staff handbook. - Operating outside the limits of an individual's own professional boundaries. - Failing to act in the best interest of the customer, member, partner or stakeholder which the institute operates to serve. - Failing to promote or maintain practice, based on current knowledge and research. - Operating outside of relevant legal responsibilities and accountability. - Breaching confidential information. - Failing to work with integrity, inclusivity, or within ethical and safeguarding guidelines.
+- Operating outside the professional boundaries of a relevant professional standard(s). - Operating outside the professional boundaries outlined in CIMSPA membership categories. - Operating outside the limits of an individual's own professional boundaries. - Failing to act in the best interest of the client, customer or participant. - Failing to promote or maintain practice based on current knowledge and research. - Operating outside of relevant legal responsibilities and accountability. - Breaching confidentiality. - Failing to work with integrity, inclusivity or within ethical and safeguarding guideline